voidus/y-cli/memory-bank/techContext.md

 - Command Line Interface
 - JSON for data storage
 - MCP (Model Context Protocol)
+- Cloudflare KV and R2 for cloud storage

 ### Development Tools
 - Poetry for dependency management
 - UV for package management
 - Git for version control
+- Wrangler for Cloudflare Worker deployment

 ### Key Dependencies
 Based on pyproject.toml and project structure:
-- Click/Typer (inferred) for CLI framework
+- Click for CLI framework
-- Requests/HTTPX for API calls
+- HTTPX for API calls
 - JSON for data serialization
 - Type hints for better code quality
+- Aiofiles for async file operations
+- Loguru for improved logging

 ## Development Setup